 Prerequisite: FIRE 53.
 Course Advisories: SCC minimum English and math standards.
-Covers indepth information about the fire and life safety standards of buildings as related to the UBC and Title 19 and 24.
+Covers in-depth information about the fire and life safety standards of buildings as related to the UBC and Title 19 and 24.
 Types of construction, occupancy classifications, egress, interior finishes.
 Applied to Fire Prevention II and accredited by CFSTES.
-Forty hours lecture total for the semester.
+Forty hours lecture (1 week course).